Hanumangarh district: Demographics

 According to the 2011 census Hanumangarh district has a population of 1,774,692, roughly equal to the nation of The Gambia or the US state of Nebraska.
 This gives it a ranking of 269th in India (out of a total of 640).
 Hanumangarh is one of the highest per capita income earning district in India.

 The district has a population density of 184 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 17.24%.
 Hanumangarh has a sex ratio of 906 females for every 1000 males and a literacy rate of 68.37%.
 19.75% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 27.85% and 0.81% of the population respectively.

 Languages

 At the time of the 2011 census, 59.48% of the population spoke Rajasthani, 17.97% Punjabi, 12.87% Bagri, 6.59% Hindi and 0.94% Marwari as their first language.

 Punjabi language

 Punjabi is spoken by 18% of district population.
 Punjabi has its ground as first language specially in the northern areas like Sangaria, Hanumangarh, Pilibanga tehsils.
-Punjabi is taught as a third language in many schools and also chosen by students up to postgraduate level.
+Punjabi is taught as a language subject in many schools and also chosen by students up to postgraduate level.
 The Malwayi dialect is most common dialect of Punjabi language spoken.
 Other languages are Saraiki spoken by Arora Hindu and Rai Sikh communities who migrated from Pakistan after Partition.